TreyTheLooneyCoder/CadeRBackendFiveToSevenMiniChallenge/README.md

 ## Reviewed by: Santiago Jesus Montanez

-Everything looks from Swaggers end
+> Everything looks from Swaggers end.
-I am having issues with Postman, so I couldn't check there.
-However, I noticed in the servicess for reverse numbers and odd or even you don't have any validations.
+>I am having issues with Postman, so I couldn't check there.
+Otherwise you are good.
-Just make sure to have something in the future for it.
-Otherwise you are good